vostok/hercules/hercules-stream-api/README.md

 `400` - bad request.

-`401` - no API key is provided or it is invalid.
+`401` - read rules for this apiKey is absent.

 `403` - the stream cannot be accessed with provided API key.